whiteand/ts-quartet/README.md

 }
 ```

 As we can see such type of schema is the most wordy variant of possible schemas.

 - If schema is a value of primitive types (`boolean`, `null`, `number`, `string`, `symbol`, `undefined`) it explains that created validator should check if the value that is being validated should be equal to schema.

-**Examples**:
+### Example 3

 | Schema  |  Validator explained by schema |
 |:-:|:-:|